 Students are responsible for arranging housing and meals during workshops and seminars.
 Housing is available on the New Orleans campus through the Providence Guest House: 504.944.4455.
-Meals are available at the River City Cafe and Cafe New Orleans, located on the New Orleans campus.
+Meals are available at the River City Cafe and Cafe New Orleans, located on the New Orleans campus for breakfast and lunch only.